luandaja/patterns-box/patterns/repository.md

           .ToArray();
 }
 ```
-This contains a piece of business logic that describes what it means for an order to be active.
+This contains a piece of business logic which describes what it means for an order to be active.
 What we need here is the Specification Pattern, which will look similar to:

 ```csharp
 public IEnumerable<Order> FindActiveOrders() {